CASKIA - Growing a Mars Boot

 Credits

 Officina Corpuscoli | Maurizio Montalti & OurOwnSkin | Liz Ciokajlo.
-The project was commissioned by the Museum of Modern Art (MoMA) Senior Curator, Paola Antonelli, to be presented as part of the upcoming exhibition opening this fall: “Items: Is Fashion Modern?”
+The project was commissioned by the Museum of Modern Art (MoMA) Senior Curator, Paola Antonelli, to be presented as part of exhibition: “Items: Is Fashion Modern?”
 Additional contributors: Rhian Solomon | OurOwnsKIN and Manolis Papastavrou Materials provided by: Officina Corpuscoli & MOGU Film credits: Craig Gambell, George Ellsworth, Wim van Egmond Photography: George Ellsworth Supported by: The Museum of Modern Art – MoMA